 “Just give me a second,” Remus replied and immediately, Sirius attacked James and resumed their fight.
 Remus tuned out Sirius’ grunts, James’ yelps, and Peter’s words of encouragement as he pulled out his wand and began to twirl it with his fingers.
 For some reason, the act always helped him think deviously.

 While he unknowingly began to bite the inside of his cheek, Remus ran through a list of spells in his head.
 His first thought was to cloak an old classroom so that the Prefects couldn’t find it but the logical side of his brain countered that the guests wouldn’t be able to find it themselves.
 Pushing that problem aside, he focused on limiting the amount of people.
 Enlargement charms would solve the room capacity but too many guests increased the likelihood that they would get caught.
 Remus knew the power of word of mouth could potentially kill the party even before it began.

 “Merlin, James,” Peter said in surprise as he picked up a chocolate frog and began to unwrap the foil, “what else do you carry around with you?”
 James shrugged as if to say he didn’t actually know.
-The chocolate animal chose the exact moment to jump out of the carriage window and the boy frowned at his poor fortune.
-As Remus watched James collect his belongings and shove them back into his pockets, he spied a playing card that had landed on his shoe.
+As Remus watched his best friend collect his belongings and shove them back into his pockets, he spied a playing card that had landed on his shoe.
 He reached down and gazed at the Jack of Hearts as the face on the playing card grinned maniacally back at him.